 Marine Iguanas ( Iguana Marina ) feed underwater, on algae, and must return to land regularly to warm up again in the sun.

-Although vulnerable to predation by feral cats, rats and dogs, Marine Iguanas have fared better in the populated islands than their land-living cousins.
-They can still be seen in Puerto Baquerizo itself, albeit in small numbers.
+Although vulnerable to predation by feral cats, rats and dogs, Marine Iguanas have fared better in the populated islands than their land-living cousins and can still be seen in Puerto Baquerizo itself.
 The recently constructed Malecon (boardwalk) provides better isolation than before and their numbers are steadily increasing.
 Outside the port, they are easily found on the rocky shoreline, particularly in nearby Punta Carola.